cfengine/documentation/overview/system-overview/design-center/design-center-write-sketch.markdown

 ```
-Please enter the sketch name: Security::password_expiration
+Sketch name: Security::password_expiration
-Please enter a one-line description for the new sketch:
-     Manage password expiration and warning periods
+One-line description for the new sketch: Manage password expiration and warning periods
-Please enter a version number: 1.0
+Sketch version number: 1.0
-Please enter a license for this sketch: MIT
-Please enter a comma-separated list of tags for this sketch:
-     security, cflearn, passwords
-Please enter a comma-separated list of author names
+Sketch license: MIT
+Sketch tags (comma-separated list): security,cflearn,passwords
-(preferably of the form Name <email>):
-     Diego Zamboni <diego.zamboni@cfengine.com>
+Authors (comma-separated list, preferably of the form 'Name <email>'): Diego Zamboni <diego.zamboni@cfengine.com>
-Please enter any other files that need to be included with this sketch
-(press Enter to stop):
+Please enter any other files that need to be included with this sketch (press Enter to stop):
 ```

-**Note:** This has nothing to do with sketch dependencies—-any file(s) you specify here will be included within the sketch you are creating.
+**Note:** This has nothing to do with sketch dependencies—any file(s) you specify here will be included within the sketch you are creating.
 As of this writing, sketchify does not handle sketch dependencies.
-You must include them by hand in the generated **sketch.json** file.
+You must include them by hand in the generated `sketch.json` file.

-Next, sketchify queries us for the information needed for defining the sketch API.
-For each parameter of the entry bundle, sketchify prompts for its type, a description, and an optional default value.
+Next, `sketchify` queries us for the information needed for defining the sketch API.
+For each parameter of the entry bundle, `sketchify` prompts for its type, a description, and a optional default and example values (the example value is shown in the Design Center app in CFEngine Enterprise).
 In our example, we give default values for all the parameters except `skipped_users` and `skipped_uids`:

 ```
 Thank you.
 I will now prompt you for the information regarding the parameters
 of the entry point for the sketch.
-For each parameter, you need to provide a type and a description.
+For each parameter, you need to provide a type, a description, and optional default and example values.
 (enter STOP at any prompt to abort)

 For parameter 'pass_max_days':
-  Please indicate the type as
-    (1) string, (2) boolean, (3) list, (4) array (1-4): 1
+  Type [(1) string, (2) boolean, (3) list, (4) array]: : 1
-  Please give me a short description for this parameter:
-      Maximum password age in days
+  Short description: : Maximum password age in days
-  Please enter the default value for this parameter (empty for no default): 180
+  Default value (empty for no default): : 180
+  Example value (empty for no example): : 180
 For parameter 'pass_min_days':
-  Please indicate the type as
-    (1) string, (2) boolean, (3) list, (4) array (1-4): 1
+  Type [(1) string, (2) boolean, (3) list, (4) array]: : 1
-  Please give me a short description for this parameter:
-      Minimum password age in days
+  Short description: : Minimum password age in days
-  Please enter the default value for this parameter (empty for no default): 5
+  Default value (empty for no default): : 5
+  Example value (empty for no example): : 5
 For parameter 'pass_warn_age':
-  Please indicate the type as
-    (1) string, (2) boolean, (3) list, (4) array (1-4): 1
+  Type [(1) string, (2) boolean, (3) list, (4) array]: : 1
-  Please give me a short description for this parameter:
-      Warning period before password expires, in days
+  Short description: : Warning period before password expires, in days
-  Please enter the default value for this parameter (empty for no default): 2
+  Default value (empty for no default): : 2
+  Example value (empty for no example): : 2
 For parameter 'min_uid':
-  Please indicate the type as
-    (1) string, (2) boolean, (3) list, (4) array (1-4): 1
+  Type [(1) string, (2) boolean, (3) list, (4) array]: : 1
-  Please give me a short description for this parameter:
-      Minimum UID to consider when updating existing accounts
+  Short description: : Minimum UID to consider when updating existing accounts
-  Please enter the default value for this parameter (empty for no default): 500
+  Default value (empty for no default): : 500
+  Example value (empty for no example): : 500
 For parameter 'skipped_users':
-  Please indicate the type as
-    (1) string, (2) boolean, (3) list, (4) array (1-4): 1
+  Type [(1) string, (2) boolean, (3) list, (4) array]: : 1
-  Please give me a short description for this parameter:
-      Comma-separated list of usernames to skip when updating existing accounts
+  Short description: : Comma-separated list of usernames to skip when updating existing accounts
-  Please enter the default value for this parameter (empty for no default):
+  Default value (empty for no default): :
+  Example value (empty for no example): : diego,joe
 For parameter 'skipped_uids':
-  Please indicate the type as
-    (1) string, (2) boolean, (3) list, (4) array (1-4): 1
+  Type [(1) string, (2) boolean, (3) list, (4) array]: : 1
-  Please give me a short description for this parameter:
-      Comma-separated list of UIDs to skip when updating existing accounts
+  Short description: : Comma-separated list of UIDs to skip when updating existing accounts
-  Please enter the default value for this parameter (empty for no default):
+  Default value (empty for no default): :
+  Example value (empty for no example): : 550,1027

+We are done with the API!
 ```

 Having defined the sketch API, sketchify now queries you for information about the